tharaya9/Assignment1/README.md

 Assignment 1 – C# Programming Questions
-Overview
+📌 Project Overview

-This assignment includes 12 solved programming questions implemented using C#.
-All questions were fully completed, tested, and structured correctly using loops, conditions, and basic programming logic.

-The solutions focus on:

-Problem-solving skills

-Logical thinking

-Proper use of C# syntax

-Console-based output
+This repository contains Assignment 1, a C# console application developed using Microsoft Visual Studio.
+The project includes 12 fully solved programming questions, each demonstrating fundamental programming concepts such as loops, conditions, variables, and logical reasoning.

+All solutions were implemented, tested, and organized within a single Visual Studio solution.

-Technologies Used
+🛠️ Technologies & Tools

-Language: C#
+Programming Language: C#

 Framework: .NET

-IDE: Visual Studio
+IDE: Microsoft Visual Studio 2022 (Version 17)

 Application Type: Console Application

+Solution Format Version: 12.00

+📂 Project Structure
+Assignment1/
+│
+├── Assignment1.sln
+├── Assignment1/
+│   ├── Assignment1.csproj
+│   ├── Questions/
+│   │   ├── Question.cs
+│   │   ├── Question6.cs
+│   │   └── ...
+│   └── Program Files

+Each question is implemented in a separate class

+All classes are organized under the same namespace

+The solution is configured for Debug and Release modes

+🧠 Concepts Covered

+The assignment focuses on strengthening the following skills:

+Problem-solving and algorithmic thinking

+Loop structures (for)

+Conditional logic (if, else)

+Boolean logic

+Console input/output

+Clean and readable C# code

-Sample Solved Questions
+🧪 Sample Solved Questions
-Question 1: Sum of Even Numbers from 1 to 100
+🔹 Question 1: Sum of Even Numbers from 1 to 100

-This program calculates the sum of all even numbers between 1 and 100 using a for loop.
+Calculates the sum of all even numbers between 1 and 100.

 Logic Used:

-The loop starts from 2 and increments by 2
+Loop starts from 2 and increments by 2

 Each even number is added to a total variable

 The final result is printed to the console

-Output Example:
+Sample Output:

 Sum of even numbers from 1 to 100: 2550

-Question 2: Prime Number Check
+🔹 Question 2: Prime Number Check

-This program checks whether a given number is a prime number.
+Checks whether a given number is a prime number.

 Logic Used:

-The number is checked for divisibility starting from 2 up to half of its value
+Tests divisibility from 2 up to half of the number

-If the number is divisible by any value, it is not prime

-A boolean variable is used to store and display the result
+Uses a boolean flag to determine the result

-Output Example:
+Sample Output:

 Prime number